So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

 If you’re going to be camping overnight, a camping fee is charged.
 Short-distance hikers must also make a reservation.

-Find more information about permits and regulations at the links below:
+Find more information about permits and regulations by clicking on the links below:

 - Permits for Great Smoky Mountains National Park